protocol7/snakes/readme.md

 * snakes communicates over HTTP, both with clients and among nodes.
 To interact as a client, you issue simple HTTP requests.
 * Keys must be alphanumeric strings
 * Values should be strings of limited size (snakes will hold and compare values in-memory).
 The contents of the values are opaque to snakes, it can be anything (e.g. JSON, XML)
 * snakes uses a very simple file storage.
 It uses one file per key.
 This keeps snakes simple but will not result in optimal performance as snakes will have to do a lot of seeks.
-SSD drives are recommended.
+SSD drives are recommended if you for some strange reason wants to use snakes under load.
 * snakes does not currently support any authentication.
 However, snakes is meant to be placed behind a reverse proxy (such as Apache httpd or Nginx) where authentication could be performed.
 * snakes has very limited logging
 * snakes does not support any form of transactions.
 However, a future improvement might support optimistic locking with the use of HTTP e-tags.